sliemelela/ibos-cijfertracking/README.md

 In this application, there are four kind of accounts: student, tutor, parents and administrators.
 Students can give permission for other parent accounts to view their results and the corresponding analysis (graphs).
 Students can not view other student their results and parents can only view results they are being permitted to see.
 Tutors can access all grades/absences etc., but can not (for example) view the flask-admin page.
 Administrators can access every route, can change roles of already existing accounts and are the only ones who can make tutor accounts.

-The first main feauture of this application is a way to add the grades / delete grades / change grades, after which we want to be able to analyze that they have gotten from their school.
+The first main feature of this application is a way to add the grades / delete grades / change grades, after which we want to be able to analyze that they have gotten from their school.
 Such a "grade" has context surrounding it, such as:
 - The weight of the grade;
 - The corresponding class of the grade;